View Diane Fitrakis's Obituary on SouthBendTribune.com and share memories

 Diane was a member of the Relief Society in the Church of Jesus Christ of Latter Day Saints.
 She was passionate about working with textiles and for many years, while living in California, she did costuming for the community theater.
 She loved to garden and discovered, in her later years, a great love for travel as well.
 She was kind, generous, warm-hearted, and eternally optimistic; and she saw every person she met as an opportunity for friendship.
 She will be dearly missed.

-Funeral Services will be held Friday, June 14 at 12:30 p.m. at the Church of Jesus Christ of Latter Day Saints, 930 Park Place in Mishawaka.
-Visitation will be held one hour prior.
+Funeral services will be held TODAY, Friday, June 14 at 2:00 p.m. at the Church of Jesus Christ of Latter Day Saints, 930 Park Place in Mishawaka.
+Visitation will begin at 12:30 p.m. in the church.
 Burial will follow at Highland Cemetery.

 In lieu of flowers, memorial donations may be made to , for the cure for breast cancer.